bruvellu/terebratalia-wnts/wnt.md

 <!--The anterior region of the brachiopod apical lobe gives rise to the larval apical organ [@Santagata2011-ry].-->
 <!--The region also expresses the neural genes *foxq2* and *six3/6* [@Santagata2012-he] which are commonly expressed in the anterior end and are key inhibitors of Wnt signaling [@Lagutin2003-pw; @Wei2009-sz; @Posnien2011-nl; @Sinigaglia2013-co].-->

+Overall we can identify some Wnt landscape are conserved along the anteroposterior axis of metazoans.
+*wnt2*, *wnt5*, and *wnt8* are commonly expressed anteriorly with *fz5/8* or *fz4*; *wnt1* and *wnt7* at the head--trunk boundary with *fz4* and *fz9/10*; and *wnt1*, *wnt4*, and *wnt6* at the posterior end with *fz9/10* or without Frizzled expression ({@fig:summary}A and {!@fig:comparative}B).
+Indicating that there are certain combinations present in the last common ancestor which have remained conserved to this day.

+However, the expression of Wnt genes across bilaterians is more variable than that of Frizzled genes.
+Their spatial arrangement along the anteroposterior axis differs between metazoans.
+*wnt11*, for example, is expressed at the brachiopod posterior end but at the hemichordate anterior end in entirely different receptor contexts ({@fig:comparative}A).
-Our expression data also indicates that differences in the receptor context for specific ligands correlate with the distinct morphogenetic outcomes of the tissues anterior and posterior of the apical--mantle boundary ({@fig:summary}B).
+Our expression data also indicates that differences in the receptor context for specific ligands may be involved in the evolution of the mantle lobe, an evolutionary novelty of brachiopods.
+Tissues anterior and posterior of the apical--mantle boundary have distinct morphogenetic outcomes ({@fig:summary}B).
 While the anterior tissues show an increased cell proliferation [@Martin-Duran2016-qa], the posterior tissues undergo a dramatic elongation to form the mantle lobe [@Stricker1985-gz].
 Interestingly, both regions show prominent *wnt5* expression, but different receptor contexts (*fz4* and *fz1/2/7*, respectively) ({@fig:doubles} and {@fig:summary}A).
 *wnt5* is known to regulate tissue outgrowths, such as the tail and limb buds [@Yamaguchi1999-zj; @Schubert2001-cp; @Hogvall2014-yu], and convergent extension movements during morphogenesis [@Yamanaka2002-wk; @Kilian2003-pn; @Qian2007-ru; @Loh2016-pz].